 [Proposed Change]: SMTC for adapted SSB shall be an addtioanl SMTC.
 The text proposal is as below:

-If smtcy-SSBAdapt is present, the UE shall setup SS/PBCH block measurement timing configuration (SMTC) according to smtc1 for serving cell measurements on the corresponding configured measurement object as specified in 5.5.3.1, if DCI format 2_9 with CRC scrambled by adaptSSBPeriodInd-RNTI is not received or the received DCI format 2_9 with CRC scrambled by adaptSSBPeriodInd-RNTI indicates the SS/PBCH block reception periodicity provided by ssb-periodicityServingCell; the UE shall setup SMTC according to the first SMTC in smtcy-SSBAdapt for measurements on the corresponding MeasObjectNR if the received DCI format 2_9 with CRC scrambled by adaptSSBPeriodInd-RNTI indicates the SS/PBCH block reception periodicity provided by the first adaptive SSB periodicity in adap-SSB-BurstPeriodicityList; the UE shall setup SMTC according to the second SMTC in smtcy-SSBAdapt for measurements on the corresponding MeasObjectNR if the received DCI format 2_9 with CRC scrambled by adaptSSBPeriodInd-RNTI indicates the SS/PBCH block reception periodicity provided by the second adaptive SSB periodicity in adap-SSB-BurstPeriodicityList.
+If smtcy-SSBAdapt is present, the UE shall setup an additional SS/PBCH block measurement timing configuration (SMTC) according to smtc1 for serving cell measurements on the corresponding configured measurement object as specified in 5.5.3.1, if received DCI format 2_9 with CRC scrambled by adaptSSBPeriodInd-RNTI indicates the SS/PBCH block reception periodicity provided by ssb-periodicityServingCell; the UE shall setup an additional SMTC according to the first SMTC in smtcy-SSBAdapt for measurements on the corresponding MeasObjectNR if the received DCI format 2_9 with CRC scrambled by adaptSSBPeriodInd-RNTI indicates the SS/PBCH block reception periodicity provided by the first adaptive SSB periodicity in adap-SSB-BurstPeriodicityList; the UE shall setup an additional SMTC according to the second SMTC in smtcy-SSBAdapt for measurements on the corresponding MeasObjectNR if the received DCI format 2_9 with CRC scrambled by adaptSSBPeriodInd-RNTI indicates the SS/PBCH block reception periodicity provided by the second adaptive SSB periodicity in adap-SSB-BurstPeriodicityList.

 [Comments]: